skuep/AIOC/README.md

 __Note__ for people doing their own PCB production: I suggest using the LCSC part numbers in the BOM file as a guide on what to buy (especially regarding the MCU).

-__Note__ the current hardware version is **1.0**, but there is a version **1.2** currently in the making [here](https://github.com/skuep/AIOC/pull/93) that will feature
+__Note__ As of 2025-09-25, the current hardware version is **1.2**.
+The minimum firmware version for this hardware version is 1.4.0.
+The following features have been added.
-- support for an external hardware input (e.g. for COS)
+- Support for an external hardware input (e.g. for COS)
-- a split pad for the PTT/UART contact, so in case you would like to use the AIOC hardware for another purpose than a K1-style connector, you can separate these two signals that are otherwise connected to the same TRS contact.
+- A split pad for the PTT/UART contact, so in case you would like to use the AIOC hardware for another purpose than a K1-style connector, you can separate these two signals that are otherwise connected to the same TRS contact.
 - Adjustable input and output audio levels (line-level, mic-level)

 ## How To Assemble